Ms.: Usage

-Suggestions about how Ms. should be used, or whether it should be used at all, are varied, with more criticism in the U.K. than in the U.S.

-The Daily Telegraph states in its style guide that Ms should only be used if a subject requests it herself and it "should not be used merely because we do not know whether the woman is Mrs or Miss."
-The Guardian, which restricts its use of honorific titles to leading articles, states in its style guide: "use Ms for women ... unless they have expressed a preference for Miss or Mrs." A BBC Academy style guide states, "In choosing between Miss, Mrs and Ms, try to find out what the person herself uses, and stick to that."
-The New York Times embraces the use of all three: Mrs., Miss, and Ms., and will follow the individual’s preferences.
+The Daily Telegraph states in its style guide that Ms should only be used if a subject requests it herself and it "should not be used merely because we do not know whether the woman is Mrs or Miss".
+The Guardian, which restricts its use of honorific titles to leading articles, states in its style guide: "use Ms for women ... unless they have expressed a preference for Miss or Mrs".
+A BBC Academy style guide states, "In choosing between Miss, Mrs and Ms, try to find out what the person herself uses, and stick to that."
+The New York Times embraces the use of all three: Mrs., Miss, and Ms., and will follow the individual's preferences.

-Some British etiquette writers and famous figures do not support the use of Ms, including Charles Kidd, the editor of Debrett's Peerage and Baronetage, who claims the usage is "not very helpful" and that he had been "brought up to address a married woman as Mrs John Smith, for example."
-Debrett's itself, concerning the case of a married woman who chooses not to take her husband's name, states, "The ugly-sounding Ms is problematic.
-Although many women have assumed this bland epithet, it remains incorrect to use it when addressing a social letter."
-The former British Conservative Party Member of Parliament (MP) Ann Widdecombe has stated, "I can't see the point of Ms and I don't see it as an issue", whilst author and journalist Jessica Fellowes describes the title Ms as "ghastly."
-The Queen's English Society has criticised the use of Ms as "an abbreviation that is not short for anything", describing it as a "linguistic misfit [that] came about because certain women suddenly became sensitive about revealing their marital status."

 The default use of Ms., especially for business purposes, is championed by some American sources, including Judith Martin (a.k.a.
 Miss Manners).
 Concerning business, the Emily Post Institute states, "Ms. is the default form of address, unless you know positively that a woman wishes to be addressed as Mrs." The American Heritage Book of English Usage states, "Using Ms. obviates the need for the guesswork involved in figuring out whether to address someone as Mrs. or Miss: you can't go wrong with Ms. Whether the woman you are addressing is married or unmarried, has changed her name or not, Ms. is always correct."

+Criticism

+In the past, some British etiquette writers and famous figures have not supported the use of Ms, including Charles Kidd, the editor of Debrett's Peerage and Baronetage, who claimed the usage is "not very helpful" and that he had been "brought up to address a married woman as Mrs John Smith, for example".
+However, he also added that "If someone does want to be called Ms then that's fine." but also stated that he had never been asked to change someone's form of address from Miss or Mrs to Ms. Debrett's itself, concerning the case of a married woman who chooses not to take her husband's name, states, "The ugly-sounding Ms is problematic.
+Although many women have assumed this bland epithet, it remains incorrect to use it when addressing a social letter."
+The former British Conservative Party Member of Parliament (MP) Ann Widdecombe has stated, "I can't see the point of Ms and I don't see it as an issue", whilst author and journalist Jessica Fellowes described in 2010 the title Ms as "ghastly".
+Back in 2010 the King's English Society criticised the use of Ms as "an abbreviation that is not short for anything", describing it as a "linguistic misfit [that] came about because certain women suddenly became sensitive about revealing their marital status".